Who do you train with?

 What happens next?

 I develop your personal training program based on what you want to accomplish and what you like and don’t like to do.
 During the next visit, I show you the program exercises.
-I have all my clients fill out an exercise log and a food log.
+All my clients can use my online App to log their food and exercise.
 This helps us to ensure a balance between calories consumed vs. calories burned, as well as to watch sodium intake, fats, sugars, etc.

 Do I need to purchase all sorts of equipment?